Free Liturgical Year Volume 3 Released: LENT

 Our liturgical year ebooks include all the liturgical day information for each season just as it appears on CatholicCulture.org.
 These offer a rich set of resources for families to use in living the liturgical year in the domestic church.
 Resources include biographies of the saints to match each feast day, histories of the various celebrations and devotions, descriptions of customs from around the world, prayers, activities and recipes.
 The series has been developed by the author of our Liturgical Year Blog, Jennifer Gregory Miller, and our librarian, Darden Brock.

-These ebooks provide a wonderful—and completely free—complement to the widely-used Magnificat series, which emphasizes spiritual reading for each day.
+These ebooks provide a wonderful—and completely free—complement to the widely-used Magnificat series, which emphasizes prayer and spiritual reading for each day.